How to Integrate Pirsch with Astro: Complete Guide

 </html>

 Replace YOUR_IDENTIFICATION_CODE with the code from your Pirsch dashboard.
-The script is about 1KB, loads asynchronously with defer, and does not block page rendering.
+The id="pianjs" and data-code attributes are required by the script.
+It loads with defer, so it does not block page rendering.

 Using an Environment Variable